Smooth and creamy tahini fudge is a wonderful keto treat. Made with sesame butter, unsalted butter, a sweetener, and coconut flour.

 Sometimes I place a piece of this fudge on a square of Lindt 90% chocolate and enjoy them together.
 It’s a wonderful combination!

-Since you should keep it in the freezer, you can store it for a long period of time – about three months.
-After you cut it into squares, place the squares in a freezer bags or in an airtight container, and store in your freezer.
+Since you should keep this tahini fudge in the freezer, you can store it for a long time – about three months.
+After you cut it into squares, place the squares in freezer bags or in an airtight container, and store them in your freezer.
+If you layer the squares, separate them with wax paper.

 - 6 tablespoons unsalted butter